Frank Stephenson: Design style

 Stephenson says that he looks everywhere for inspiration and is always sketching.
 He adds that just walking down the street one can find inspiration from so many things.
 Stephenson also says that he looks to the animal kingdom for design, adopting what's termed biomimicry for his design inspiration.
 His stated goal is to "find the principles in nature that make organisms be successful in their environment".

-Stephenson's design process progresses from sketch pad to computer graphics, to clay models, and finally to prototype models.
+Stephenson's design process progresses from a sketch pad to computer graphics, then clay models, and finally to prototype models.
 He says the advantage of working with clay models is that you can see and feel the designed surfaces in three dimensions, embedding the product with the human touch.
 He credits curiosity, research, and innovation as key drivers to his design values.